vincesafe/chatavion/README.en.md

 Chatavion is made of 4 parts:
  - A command line interface for Android, designed to be used over the free app Termux
- - A SEND server that requires bash, a C compiler (gcc), the base32 command and a web server (Apache)
+ - A SEND server that requires bash, the base32 command and Node.js with node-named
  - A reception server (RECV) that requires bash, a DNS server (bind) and cron (optional)
  - A DNS configuration that can be delegated to a provider like freedns.afraid.org